dhruvp/atari-pong/Readme.md

   - `num_hidden_layer_neurons`: How many neurons are in our hidden layer.
   - `learning_rate`: The rate at which we learn from our results to compute the new weights.
 A higher rate means we react more to results and a lower rate means we don't react as strongly to each result.

+Then, we set a bunch of counters and initial values.
+Nothing to really see here.

 ```python
     episode_number = 0
     reward_sum = 0
     running_reward = None
     prev_processed_observations = None
 ```

-This just sets a bunch of counters and initial values.
-Nothing to really see here.
+After that, we set up the initial weights in our Neural Network.

 ```python
     weights = {